Howard Lee Chuan How: United Kingdom

 In 2010, Lee contested in United Kingdom for the Norwich City Council by-election on a Liberal Democrats ticket but lost to the Labour Party candidate by 247 majority.

 Malaysia

-During the 13th General Elections of Malaysia, Lee won the Perak State Legislative Assembly constituency of Pasir Pinji polling 17,896 votes defeating Barisan National candidate with 13,632 majority.
+During the 2013 general election, Lee won the Pasir Pinji state seat polling 17,896 votes defeating Barisan National candidate with 13,632 majority.

 In 2015, he was elected as one of the DAPSY central committee member and also Perak DAPSY Chief.